carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 {: .language-bash}

 We will use the option `--mix` to have an analysis of all of the BGCs together besides the analyses of the BGCs separated by class.
-The `--hybrids-off` option will prevent us from having the same BGC twice (in the case of hybrid BGCs that could belong to two classes) in our results.
-And since none of the our BGCs is on a contig edge, we could use the global mode.
+The `--hybrids-off` option will prevent from having the same BGC twice (in the case of hybrid BGCs that could belong to two classes) in our results.
+And since none of the BGCs is on a contig edge, we could use the global mode.
 However, frequently, when analyzing draft genomes, this is not the case.
 Thus, the auto mode will be the most appropriate, which will use the global mode to align domains except for those cases in which the BGC is located near to a contig end,